-For environmental and economic reasons, this document is printed in a limited number.
-Delegates are kindly requested to bring their copies to meetings and not to request additional copies
+For reasons of economy, this document is printed in a limited number.
+Delegates are kindly requested to bring their copies to meetings and not to request additional copies.

 I. Introduction

 Oceans, seas and coastal areas form an integrated and essential component of the Earth's ecosystem and are critical to sustaining its vital services.